This information is primarily for instructors of courses in the CS Department.

 - If a student adds a course and then immediately (i.e., before the next data fetch) has an assignment due that uses TigerFile, an instructor can send an email to CS Staff and we can manually add them to TigerFile.
 They won't show up on the automated email or rosters described below (as that data is always a snapshot of the data from the Registrar), but they will be able to submit assignments through TigerFile.

-After each fetch of data, enrollment rosters are compared on a course-by-course basis with the previous version of the data.
-If there are any differences in the roster for a course, an email is sent to the course instructors.
+After each fetch of data, enrollment rosters are compared with our previous version of the data.
+If there are any differences in the roster for a course, an email is sent to selected course staff.
 The email contains the new roster as well as a summary of differences (adds, changes, deletes).
 While the email uses the term "Drop" for the case where a student was on the previous day's roster but is not on the current day's roster, this may or may not be due to a student initiating a "drop" -- it simply indicates a difference between the current roster and the next.

 Enrollment Pages - Password Protected

-To make it easier for students to self-organize into pairs or groups for team assignments or projects, course instructors can request to CS Staff that their course rosters be made available to students behind a password protected web site.
+To make it easier for students to self-organize into pairs or groups for team assignments or projects, course instructors can allow their course rosters to be made available to course students behind a password protected web site.
 This is done by checking the box “Enable course enrollment webpage” in the ADM site for their course.

 CS Staff has verified with the Office of General Counsel that sharing enrollment data in this manner is consistent with University policy.

-For those courses that request it, the enrollment data appears on a password-protected, SSL encrypted webpage.
+For those courses that have enabled it, the enrollment data appears on a password-protected, SSL encrypted webpage.
 Visitors to the page must authenticate using CAS and their OIT NetID credentials.
 After authenticating, the system will only show enrollment data for which the user is authorized to view.
 In the case of students, it will only allow them to view enrollment for the courses (i.e., COS courses that have requested this service) that they themselves are enrolled in.
-Instructors will only be able to see rosters for the courses they teach or support.

 Course instructors can put course-specific links on their pages like this: